jup-ag/space-station/guides/11-jupiter-lock/1-jupiter-lock.md

 ### How to Use Jupiter Lock

 :::danger Locks are irrevocable
 For beta, all locks are irrevocable and final.
-Make sure that you check all details before creating the contract to lock your tokens!
+Make sure that you check all details before depositing into the contract to lock your tokens!
 :::

 **Create Token Lock**